-Totally meant to share this recipe a few weeks ago (before the holidays), but life got in the way, and hey, late is better than never, right?!
+Totally meant to share this recipe a few weeks ago (before the holidays), but life got in the way.
+Hey, late is better than never, right?!

-If you’re not a fan of hazelnuts, we have a really similar recipe on the blog using peanut butter instead (paired with a gluten free pretzel crust, because what’s better than a satisfying salty/sweet crust?).
-You can find that recipe here.
+If you're not a fan of hazelnuts, this recipe is similar and pairs peanut butter with a gluten-free pretzel crust.
+What's better than a satisfying salty/sweet crust?

 This dark chocolate ganache tart is completely vegan (and gluten free) and surprisingly easy to make!
 Nobody will ever know that it's dairy free.